 This year has been consistently disappointing for me as a traveller.
 Earlier this month I ended up in Gwalior, again for an unfulfilling stay of barely a few hours.
 I took two hours out to visit the gigantic Gwalior Fort and some assorted monuments.
 I did not have enough time for the whole city and in fact, I did not even have enough time for the whole fort.
 So, it is not exactly a travelogue.
 I am just sharing some of the photographs.

-I took an auto rickshaw from the bus stand for the Fort but he suggested to visit Tansen’s Tomb (which I was not even aware of) en route.
+I took an auto-rickshaw from the bus stand for the Fort but he suggested visiting Tansen’s Tomb (which I was not even aware of) en route.
 On reaching the place I found the main tomb to be that of Sufi Saint Muhammad Ghaus while the music maestro Tansen also lies nearby in a different tomb.
 These tombs probably get overshadowed by the gigantic fort but these are no small structures.
 Especially the central tomb of Ghaus is a reasonably large structure, much bigger than some of the royal tombs in Delhi.

-After this tomb complex, the auto rickshaw quickly took me to Gwalior Fort gave me a sense of deja vu.
-It was another colossal structure built atom a hill, just as I expected having been to the likes of Mehrangarh and Amber Fort earlier.
-In fact it looked even bigger and practically impregnable.
+After this tomb complex, the auto-rickshaw quickly took me to Gwalior Fort gave me a sense of deja vu.
+It was another colossal structure built atop a hill, just as I expected having been to the likes of Mehrangarh and Amber Fort earlier.
+In fact, it looked even bigger and practically impregnable.